The silent treatment, why does a narcissist use it? How it makes us feel, and what possibly caused them to use silent treatment in the first place.

 - The one where you’re in your home with the children or out with friends and they will happily talk to everyone around you.
-Seeming lovely and happy yet they will not look at you, talk with you, or acknowledge you’re present.
+Seeming lovely and happy yet they will not look at you, talk with you, or acknowledge your presence.

-- The one why they disappear and you just simply can not get hold of them.
+- The one where they disappear and you just simply can not get hold of them.